kinf1/progressbar/README.md

 # progressbar
 react.js progress bar

-Download or clone repository, and run 'npm install'.
+1. Download or clone repository, and run 'npm install' to install the dependencies.
+2. Run 'gulp' to generate the file progressbar.js under 'build' folder
-Click on index.html
+3. Click on index.html